-Document Format Description Microsoft Form application 1 form per team Applicants are required to complete the application form in the following link: https://forms.microsoft.com/g/FJWyzQstwc .
-The form includes fields including, but not limited to the following: Name of DOE National Laboratory or DOE plant or site Team members (PI, EL, IM) Short bios and whether any team members have participated in previous EIC cohorts Funding How the development of the technology was funded (AOP, Lab Directed Research & Development, etc.) A high-level budget plan that captures the breakdown of the team's time and expenses (should include travel to and from opening and closing sessions) Identify the program office(s) the team believes would have interest in funding their participation Selected technology Title of technology Technology area Brief technical description (250-word limit) IP that has been generated and its status Description of the problem the proposed technology solves, and for whom the problem is being solved.
-(250-word limit) Whether competitors in this space have been identified and who they are or might be.
+Document Format Description Microsoft 1 form per team Applicants are required to complete the application form in the Form · following link: https://forms.microsoft.com/g/9SrM9yGY2F .
+The application form includes fields including, but not limited to the following.
+The full list of application questions is located in Appendix E. Name of DOE National Laboratory or DOE plant or site Team members (PI, EL, IM) Short bios and whether any team members have participated in previous EIC cohorts Funding How the development of the technology was funded (AOP, Lab Directed Research & Development, etc.) A high-level budget plan that captures the breakdown of the team's time and expenses (should include travel to and from opening and closing sessions) Identify the program office(s) the team believes would have interest in funding their participation Selected technology Title of technologyTechnology area Brief technical description IP that has been generated and its status Description of the problem the proposed technology solves, and for whom the problem is being solved.
+Whether competitors in this space have been identified and who they are or might be.
 Explanation of how the proposed technology differs from the competition.
 This should include current technology providers and innovators working on similar projects.
-(250-word limit) Any other barriers identified for commercializing the proposed technology and strategies to mitigate these challenges.
-(250-word limit) Description of how community benefit objectives will be incorporated into the project.
-At minimum, address DEIA (250-word limit) Why your team wants to participate in EIC; what you hope to learn or accomplish.
-(250-word limit)
+Any other barriers identified for commercializing the proposed technology and strategies to mitigate these challenges.
+Description of how community benefit objectives will be incorporated into the project.
+At minimum, address DEIA Why your team wants to participate in EIC; what you hope to learn or accomplish.

-^{}Note: At a minimum, the PI and EL for the team must be identified at the time of submission.
+Note: At a minimum, the PI and EL for the team must be identified at the time of submission.
 If the IM is not identified at the time of submission, the PI should indicate their plan for identifying remaining team members (source, timeline, etc.) and provide names of individuals targeted for participation.
 IMs should be in place prior to the opening session.